vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 The second tag contains what Server Components rendered—an array of payloads representing the object tree.
 Even though the actual format of this object differs a bit—it has been simplified here for clarity—we can distinguish a few key elements.

 In the payload array, the element starting with the number `4` and the letter `I`, followed by a file path is our Client Component-the counter.
 Payloads that start with `I` are modules, which is how Client Components are loaded.
 The number `4` is simply an identifier.
+Also, notice that I included the file path as it would appear in development.
+In a production build, we would see something like `static/chunks/app/page-2bf114d4cb295821.js` instead.

 Following that, we see our React component tree.
 The `"$"` symbol indicates a DOM definition.
 First we have the `div` element which children are the `h1` heading and a `$L4` element.
 The latter instructs React to load the module identified by `4` (our counter) in that position within the component tree.

 We can see some similarities between this object tree and what we previously saw rendered by `React.createElement`.
 In fact, during hydration, React uses this pre-rendered component tree just as it would if it had been rendered on the client, even though the initial rendering occurred entirely on the server.

+If we were to look for the heading `Hello World!` in our bundle, it wouldn't appear.
+This is one of the strengths of Server Components.
+This was just a very simple example, but it could be scaled up to more complex processes like querying data from a database, reading from the file system, doing code highlighting, etc., and none of it would be included in the bundle—just a payload with the rendered component tree.

 ## Conclusion